luismetzger/sinatra-intro-lesson/README.md

 </details>

 Now our product manager has asked us about a new feature.
 We're thinking about adding a picture of each team member.
-However, we don't want the picture to appear all of the time we get individual team_member data, we only want to get the picture if is requested.
+However, we don't want the picture to appear all of the time we request individual team_member data, we only want to get the picture if the user wants it.
 How can we do this?

 <details>
 How about a query parameter?